The Physics-Informed Neural Network Gravity Model: Generation III: Background

-While spherical harmonics are effective at representing planetary oblateness, they struggle to model the remaining and more discrete gravitational perturbations like mountain ranges, tectonic plate boundaries, and craters.
-Discontinuities are notoriously difficult to represent using periodic basis functions, often requiring hundreds of thousands of harmonics being superimposed to overcome the 3D equivalent of Gibbs phenomena~\cite{hewittGibbsWilbrahamPhenomenonEpisode1979}.
-Not only must these harmonics be superimposed, they must be regressed, and the high-frequency signals become increasingly difficult to detect due to their fading observability from the $(R/r)^l$ term in Equation~\eqref{eq:spherical_harmonics}.
-Taken together, these conditions results in large, memory inefficient models that become challenging to keep on-board spacecraft.
-In addition, these high-fidelity models can carry a hefty computational cost, as all associated Legendre polynomials must be reevaluated at each field point.
-These calculations are recursive and therefore cannot be parallelized, leading to an unavoidable $\mathcal{O}(n^2)$ computational complexity which can severely limit both ground-based simulation and algorithms flown on-board~\cite{martinGPGPUImplementationPines2020}.
+While these models are effective at representing planetary oblateness, they struggle to model the remaining gravitational perturbations like mountain ranges, tectonic plate boundaries, and craters.
+These discontinuous features are notoriously hard to represent using periodic basis functions --- requiring the superposition of hundreds of thousands of high-frequency harmonics to overcome the 3D equivalent of Gibbs phenomenon~\cite{hewittGibbsWilbrahamPhenomenonEpisode1979}.
+These higher frequencies introduce an $\mathcal{O}(n^2)$ computational and memory cost~\cite{martinGPGPUImplementationPines2020}, and the regression of these harmonics is especially difficult due to their rapidly fading observability.
+High-order spherical harmonic models also can diverge when evaluated within the sphere that bounds all mass elements (Brillouin sphere).
+While these effects are negligible for near-spherical planets or moons, they can become problematic in small-body settings where objects can exhibit highly non-spherical geometries~\cite{wernerExteriorGravitationPolyhedron1997}.

-Beyond the computational inefficiencies, spherical harmonics also has operational limits.
-The derivation of this model requires that all mass elements exist within a sphere of fixed radius (the Brillouin radius).
-If dynamicists require a potential or acceleration estimate within this sphere, the model risks diverging from the $(R/r)^l$ term in the expansion.
-While such effects are negligible for near-spherical planets or moons, they can become problematic in small-body settings.
-For asteroids or comets that exhibit highly non-spherical geometries like Eros or Itokawa, these effects can lead to large errors in the predicted accelerations and potentially risk the safety of spacecraft~\cite{wernerExteriorGravitationPolyhedron1997}.

-\subsection{Polyhedral Gravity Model}
+\subsubsection{Polyhedral Gravity Model}

-The polyhedral gravity model provides an alternative to the spherical harmonic model in these settings, offering a solution that maintains validity down to the surface of any body regardless of shape.
-This stability makes the polyhedral model especially popular for exploration about small-bodies such as asteroids and comets.
-If a shape model of the body is available --- a collection of triangular facets and vertices which captures the geometry of the object --- then the associated gravitational potential of that geometry can be computed under the assumption of constant density through:
+The polyhedral gravity model is a popular alternative in these small-body settings, offering a solution that maintains validity down to the surface of any object regardless of shape.
+These models require a preexisting shape model of the asteroid or comet --- a collection of triangular facets and vertices which captures its geometry --- from which an analytic acceleration can be computed through: